core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

   the registration policy is currently "IETF Review", which is extremely strict and can be relaxed in a later document if the WG decides so.

-* Do we want to add /.well-known/edhoc here, or rather fix it by updating the EDHOC option to also work without an OSCOORE option?
+* Do we want to add /.well-known/edhoc here, or rather fix it by updating the EDHOC option to also work without an OSCORE option?

   (The author prefers the latter).